pronaturabl/cart/README.md

 ## Installation

+After checking out a copy of the source code, build the R package tarball with:

+    R CMD build cart/

+Then, install it with:

+    R CMD INSTALL cart_x.y.z.tar.gz

 If you want to install the R package tarball and get an error message such as

     Error in untar2(tarfile, files, list, exdir) : unsupported entry type ‘x’